What is anaemia?

 Being severely anaemic can affect your heart and make you more unwell if you lose a lot of blood during the birth.

-There are 3 good ways to avoid becoming anaemic while pregnant:
+There are 3 good ways to prevent anaemia during pregnancy:

 - Start your pregnancy in good health.